 Safe Routes to School Grant

 A programming (non-infrastructure) only grant, administered by the Michigan Fitness Foundation.
 Funds available average up to $5,000/school or up to $25,000 for multiple schools within a district.
 Annual call for application proposals in January.

 A federal grant, administered by the Michigan Department of Transportation.
 Generally, up to $200,000/school in funds to help you build infrastructure (sidewalks, crosswalks, etc.) around your school plus up to $8,000/school in programming funds.
-On-going quarterly deadlines for applications.
+On-going rolling deadlines for applications.

 Register Your School

 Submit a proposal during the January application period.
 Hear back by May on awards.

 Complete the SRTS planning process, including: gathering a SRTS team, collecting surveys, conducting walking/biking audits, & completing an action plan.

 Submit application for our rolling deadline, enter an 8-week review process, & receive award notification roughly two months after the final review.

 Based on past success, both of these grants can be applied for multiple times.

 Who is eligible to apply for these grants?